Best reusable straws for at home and on-the-go

 Metal straws are strong and long-lasting, and sometimes conveniently collapsible.
 They often come with cleaning brushes and can be dishwaher safe.
 However, they can't be used with hot drinks as they're heat conductive.

 Although they're at risk of smashing, glass straws are generally sturdy and are a hygienic option, as you can see how clean the inside is.
 Bamboo straws are made from a highly sustainable material, but can deteriorate quickly.

 You can find other alternatives to single-use plastic straws, which are better for the environment because they can be composted, but are still one-use as they deteriorate quickly.
 These, include straws made from wheat, paper and even pasta!
 We only tested straws which can be re-used multiple times.

 We tested 20 straws from all categories to bring you the best reusable straws to buy.
-For more unbiased expert buyer's guides, visit our reviews section to find 200+ round-ups including eco-friendly water bottles and reusable coffee cups to the best dishwashers and dishwasher tablets to buy.
+For more unbiased expert buyer's guides, visit our reviews section to find 400+ round-ups on everything from the best reusable water bottles and reusable coffee cups to the best dishwashers and dishwasher tablets to buy.

 Joie rainbow reusable plastic drinking straws

 Best plastic reusable straws